 The source of the evidence-based program/model program must be documented in the project narrative section of the request for proposal (RFP).
 Indicate the name of the evidence-based program being implemented.
 TCCY will give priority in funding to programs and activities that are evidence-based/promising practices.
-Model programs can come from many valid sources (e.g., OJJDP's Model Programs Guide, Blueprints, Crime Solutions, SAMHSA's Model Programs, State model program resources, etc.).
+Model programs can come from many valid sources (e.g., OJJDP's Model Programs Guide, Blueprints, SAMHSA's Model Programs, State model program resources, etc.).

-Note: The Office of Juvenile Justice and Delinquency Prevention Model Programs Guide, describing evidenced-based delinquency prevention and intervention programs can be found on the MPG website www.oijdp.gov/mpg/.
-Applicants may also find information on evidence-based programs in criminal justice on the website www.crimesolutions.oip.gov.
-Applicants must use the highest degree of fidelity (conformity) in the implementation of the components of the model programs, promising practices, and/or best practices.
+Note: The Office of Juvenile Justice and Delinquency Prevention Model Programs Guide, describing evidenced-based delinquency prevention and intervention programs can be found on the MPG website www.ojjdp.gov/mpg/.